 Spermidine And Diabetes

-So do polyamines reverse diabetes?
+So, do polyamines reverse diabetes?
 Researchers in Japan have theorized spermidine might reduce damage to cells in the pancreas which make insulin.
-In theory, this might help diabetes.
-But, it would take actual human research to know for sure.
+In theory, this might help with diabetes.
+But it would take actual human research to know for sure.

 To be clear, I know type II diabetes (the most common type) CAN be reversed.
 I have witnessed this happen.
 But, I doubt if taking a single polyamine can do the trick.
 I believe your odds of reversing diabetes are better if you:

 - reducing body weight (if needed)